 Lake Oswego OBOB - Links to practice questions for all books by book.

-All sign ups this year will be done via the above Google Form.
+All sign ups this year will be done via this Google form!
 A form needs to be completed for each OBOBer.

 From the OBOB website: Oregon Battle of the Books (OBOB) is a statewide voluntary reading motivation and comprehension program sponsored by the Oregon Association of School Libraries in conjunction with a Library Services and Technology Act grant.
 Students in 3rd-12th grade, regardless of ability, are exposed to quality literature representing a variety of literary styles and viewpoints.